 • Help influence how the final service will looks and feel

-HMRC has stated that those businesses taking part will not face greater scrutiny or additional compliance checks and any monitoring is for testing purposes only.
+HMRC has stated that those accountants and tax advisers taking part will not face greater scrutiny or additional compliance checks and any monitoring is for testing purposes only.
 Returns successfully submitted through the new system will receive the same checks as they were submitted through the current system.

-Businesses can leave the trial whenever they wish.
+Those taking part in the trial can leave whenever they wish.

 A spokesman for HMRC said: “As this is a new system, there may be some technical hiccups.
 HMRC has promised to do its best to address these swiftly, but if for whatever reason you find you no longer want to take part in the trial, you are free to leave at any time.”

-From 1st April 2019, VAT registered businesses with a turnover above the VAT threshold will have to maintain their business records digitally and submit their VAT return using the new system.
+From 1st April 2019, VAT registered businesses with a turnover above the VAT threshold (currently £85,000) will have to maintain their business records digitally and submit their VAT return using the new system.

-Your local TaxAssist Accountant will work with you to prepare for Making Tax Digital as we've spent a great deal of time training and developing the right support services to help small businesses through this period of change.
+TaxAssist Accountants will work with you to prepare for Making Tax Digital as we've spent a great deal of time training and developing the right support services to help small businesses through this period of change.

-If you would like us to help you through these changes then call us today on 01934 429663 or contact us online here to arrange a free initial consultation.
+If you would like your local TaxAssist Accountant to help you through these changes, call us today on 01934 429663 or contact us online here to arrange a free initial consultation.